6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Flying to Greenland from/to Copenhagen:

 You should spend at least one night in Copenhagen before and after your flight to Greenland.
 If travelling further with a long distance flight from Copenhagen, we even recommend to spend at least two nights in Copenhagen before flying back home.
 This creates a safety buffer in case your return flight from Greenland should be delayed due to bad weather and can avoid high extra costs for missing your connection homewards.
+For tighter return travel without the recommended extra nights, we strongly recommend booking flexible flight tickets.

 Flying to Greenland from/to Keflavik: